algorand/graviton/README.md

 make integration-test
 ```

-## Running and Testing Jupyter Notebook
+## Running and Testing Jupyter Notebooks

 To run the notebook `notebooks/quadratic_factoring_game.ipynb` for example: